barstoolbluz/floxenvs/kind/README.md

 This command:
 - Pulls in all dependencies
+- Downloads shell integration scripts from GitHub
 - Detects any existing KIND clusters
 - Fires up the cluster creation wizard if no clusters are found
 - Drops you into the Flox env with Kubernetes tools ready to go

 ### 🧙 Cluster Creation Wizard

-The environment includes an interactive wizard that:
+The environment includes an interactive wizard (now called `bootstrap`) that:

 1. Checks for a container runtime (Docker/Podman/Colima)
 2. Guides you through naming your cluster